 The problem with the MLS is that every potential buyer is searching there.
 It’s the largest database of properties for sale, so trying to find a good deal can be a bit difficult as you have to compete with other buyers by entering into bidding wars.
 Every buyer is represented by a real estate agent or broker on MLS.

 Being the first one to submit a “verbal offer” on a deal can often help you get it under contract before others get to see it.
 Have your financing option ready before you submit an offer as most sellers want to see a pre-approval letter before accepting an offer.
 This can help you avoid competition, bidding wars.
 Hiring a competent broker can help to close a deal as well as avoid paying far more than you should for an investment property.

-How To Find Investment Property For Sale: Work With Real Estate Wholesalers
+Find Investment Property By Working With Real Estate Wholesalers

 These sellers get 50 to 80 percent of what the house is worth, but they get the cash they need to settle their financial affairs or just move on in life.
 In other cases, the wholesaler buys the contract for the home and then shop for a buyer.
 Wholesalers then sell the house to someone else.
 This may be to the general public, but these properties are regularly sold to investors.